 You may find the 5 S’s so effective in settling baby to sleep, you’ll have more success in transferring baby to her bassinet.
 If not, fear not – there are more things to try.

-How to get your newborn to sleep in her bassinet – by upping the soothing within the bassinet
+How to get a newborn to sleep in a bassinet – UP THE SOOTHING WITHIN THE BASSINET

-#5 Introduce yours and baby’s smell into the bassinet
+#6 Introduce yours and your baby’s smell into the bassinet

 Safe sleep guidelines include no loose items in the bassinet with baby, but you can easily add your familiar smell by using an unwashed pillowcase or large T-shirt of yours as an extra sheet within the bassinet.
-Tuck either end of the burp sheet around the sides of the mattress, under where your baby will be lying.
+Tuck either end around the sides of the mattress, under where your baby will be lying.

 This also acts as a “burp sheet”, great if you have a baby that spits up a lot or suffers from reflux; instead of having to change the whole sheet, you can often just get away with replacing the top sheet/your pillowcase or T-shirt.

 In addition, place your newborn in the bassinet at other non-sleep times.
-This will allow a bit more transfer of her own into the bassinet, as well as encourage her to become more comfortable in this specific environment.
+This will allow some transfer of her own smell into the bassinet and increase her familiarity with this specific environment.

-To reduce the risk of SIDS, unfortunately, back sleeping is essential, but by helping your newborn adopt more of a fetal position she should be a little more comfortable and less likely to wake up as soon as you put her own.
+To reduce the risk of SIDS (Sudden Infant Death Syndrome), unfortunately, back sleeping is essential.
+However, by helping your newborn adopt more of a fetal position she should be a little more comfortable and you may have more success getting baby to sleep in the bassinet.
+She’ll be less likely to wake up as soon as you put her own.

-Keeping within another key safe sleep guideline – no loose objects in the bassinet – is where it gets tricky, but definitely worth a try if you’re want to figure out how to get your newborn to sleep without being held.
+Keeping within another key safe sleep guideline – no loose objects in the bassinet – is where it gets tricky, but definitely worth a try if you want to figure out how to get your newborn to sleep in the bassinet instead of your arms.

 Another option is not to put it inside the swaddle, but under it, so it is then a loose item in the bassinet.
 In which case you’re going to have to stay nearby for the entirety of the nap.